Google suspends Chinese shopping app amid security concerns

 Google said in a statement Tuesday that it suspended the Pinduoduo app on the Google Play app store out of “security concerns” and that it was investigating the matter.

 Pinduoduo is a popular e-commerce app in China which often offers discounts if users team up to buy multiples of an item.
-Many Chinese online shopping platforms offer downloads of the app.
-Google warned users Tuesday to uninstall any Pinduoduo app not downloaded from its own Play store.
+Google warned users Tuesday to uninstall any Pinduoduo app not downloaded from its own Play Store.
+Downloads of Android and even iOS apps can often be found on websites that allow people to download apps without going through official app stores.

 “Google Play Protect enforcement has been set to block installation attempts of these identified malicious apps,” Google said in its statement.
 “Users that have malicious versions of the app downloaded to their devices are warned and prompted to uninstall the app.”